photoprism/photoprism-docs/docs/developer-guide/api/oidc.md

 | PHOTOPRISM_OIDC_REDIRECT   | --oidc-redirect   |          | automatically redirect unauthenticated users to the OIDC login page                            |
 | PHOTOPRISM_DISABLE_OIDC    | --disable-oidc    |          | disable single sign-on via OpenID Connect (OIDC)                                               |
 !!! tldr ""
-    Note that you need to have HTTPS/TLS enabled on your PhotoPrism instance and the OpenID Connect provider, otherwise Single Sign-On via OIDC cannot be enabled.
+    Note that you need to have HTTPS/TLS enabled on your PhotoPrism instance and the OpenID Connect Identity Provider, otherwise Single Sign-On via OIDC cannot be enabled.

 ## Service Discovery

-### OIDC Client
+### Client Configuration

-[Service discovery](https://developer.okta.com/docs/reference/api/oidc/#well-known-oauth-authorization-server) through the standardized `/.well-known/openid-configuration` endpoint for Single Sign-On (SSO) with OpenID Connect is supported by our OIDC client library, e.g.:
+[Service discovery](https://developer.okta.com/docs/reference/api/oidc/#well-known-oauth-authorization-server) through the standardized `/.well-known/openid-configuration` endpoint for Single Sign-On (SSO) with OpenID Connect is supported by our OIDC client library, for example:

 - <https://accounts.google.com/.well-known/openid-configuration>
 - <https://keycloak.localssl.dev/realms/master/.well-known/openid-configuration>

 ### Server Endpoint

-It is not currently possible to use PhotoPrism as an OIDC identity provider, as not all the required endpoints and requirements have been implemented yet.
-However, there is an endpoint for service discovery, so you can see what is missing, and the remaining features can be added over time if needed:
+Using PhotoPrism as an OIDC Identity Provider is not possible yet, as not all required endpoints and grant types have been fully implemented.
+However, there is a standard `/.well-known/openid-configuration` endpoint for service discovery, so you can see what is missing, and the remaining functionality can be added over time if needed:

 - <https://demo.photoprism.app/.well-known/openid-configuration>